Air2air/northworks/public/content/c-dutoit.md

 - first professional
 - he will
 - was named
-title: Cheryl North Interviews Charles Dutoit about his career and the upcoming performance of Berlioz <i>The Damnation of Faust</i>
+title: Cheryl North Interviews Charles Dutoit about his career and the upcoming performance of Berlioz The Damnation of Faust
-type: article
+type: interview
 ---

-### **Cheryl North Interviews Charles Dutoit about his career and the upcoming performance of Berlioz *The Damnation of Faust***

-*Material from the Classical Music Column for the April 27, 2007 Preview Section, Bay Area News Group, *

  Not all of the world's greatest musicians started out on their performing paths as three-year-olds toddling up to the family piano and proceeding to dazzle their amazed parents with a display of precocious musical ability.
 The great Swiss-born conductor, Charles Dutoit, for example, was far more interested in math and science than music during his early youth.